ameli/special_functions/docs/besseli.rst

 Differences with Scipy
 ======================

-There are very few differences between this package and scipy.
+There are very few differences between numerical results of this package compared to scipy.
 In the real domain :math:`z \in \mathbb{Z}`, it holds:

 .. math::